-Well, undertaking to listen to 1,001 albums starting in the fifties meant that I was going to have to deal with jazz at some point.
+Well, undertaking to list to 1001 Albums starting in the fifties meant that I was going to have to deal with jazz at some point.
 Never got it to be honest.
-Yeah, it’s the sound of the first half of the twentieth century making its way from music hall to Metallica, yes it’s the basis of blues, rock, R&B, soul, everything.
+Yeah, it’s the first half of the soundtrack to the 20th century making its way from music hall to Metallica.
+Yes, it’s the basis of blues, rock, R&B, soul, everything.
 But to me it sounds like hotel lobbies, Fast Show sketches and musical masturbation.

-In fact, the first time I listened to this, I listened to the 1999 “Complete” Duke Ellington at Newport, a double CD worth of big band music that, while hardly bad, wasn’t for me.
-It was only then I frustratedly realised I was listening to a full-on extended bloat of an album, not the iconic original.
-Flip to the ’56 original, and what you’ve got is a nice concise album of a man back in the spotlight, thirty years in the business, playing imaginative, astonishing trumpet jazz.
+In fact, the first time I listened to this, I listened to the 1999 “Complete” Duke Ellington at Newport, a double CD’s worth of big band music that, while hardly bad, wasn’t for me.
+It was only then that I realised I was listening to a full-on extended bloat of an album, not the iconic original.
+Flip to the 1956 version, and what you’ve got is a nice concise snapshot of a man back in the spotlight after thirty years in the business, playing imaginative, astonishing trumpet jazz.
 And even a miserable jazz cynic like me couldn’t help enjoying the bluesy “Diminuendo and Crescendo in Blue”, featuring a great big behemoth of a sax solo that stands out against the best of any genre.

 Oh, and apparently the “Live at Newport” thing was a bit of a loose title.
-They all went into a studio the Monday morning after to re-record it all because the original recording was knackered.
+They all went into a studio the Monday morning after to re-record it all because the original tapes were knackered.
 Even the applause was stuck on afterwards.